MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-create-uii-web-application-adapter.md

    5. Save your project, and build it (**Build** > **Build Solution**).
 After the project builds successfully, an assembly (MyWebApplicationAdapter.dll) is generated in the \bin\debug folder of your project folder.
 You’ll need this assembly later for testing and using your web application adapter.

 <a name="ConfigureWebAdapter"></a>
-## Step 5: Configure the web application adapter in Dynamics 365 for Customer Engagement
+## Step 5: Configure the web application adapter in Dynamics 365 for Customer Engagement apps

 1. Sign in to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] apps.